orsi/jinx/README.md

 # jinx

 a minimalist jsx rendering library
+<small>no recursion allowed! :/</small>

 ## about